ecmwf/metview-docs/docs/confluence/case_study_plotting_the_track_of_hurricane_sandy.rst

 Setting the View
 ================

-With a new `Cartesian View <https://confluence.ecmwf.int/display/METV/Cartesian+View>`_ icon, set up a view to cater for the graph showing the mean sea level pressure values in hPa units by setting
+With a new :ref:`Cartesian View <cartesianview_icon>` icon, set up a view to cater for the graph showing the mean sea level pressure values in hPa units by setting

 * the x-axis type to *date*